 David Pineault, of the Defense Logistics Agency, presents an eye-opening look at the importance of select minerals in the defense industrial base and how these critical and strategic assets are analyzed.
 From source materials to system platforms, this in-depth seminar shares the importance of minerals from the perspective of the Department of Defense.

-Miguel Perez-Santalla, of Heraeus, shares his research into the applications and supply-demand balance of one of the most visible minerals in the world, silver.
-From photovoltaics and electronics to coins and jewelry, we learn how silver is everywhere.
+Miguel Perez-Santalla, of Heraeus, shared his research into the applications and supply-demand balance of one of the most visible minerals in the world, silver.
+From photovoltaics and electronics to coins and jewelry, silver is everywhere.

 Daniel Muller, of the Norwegian University of Science and Technology, provides his expertise on the key drivers and trends for global material cycles.
 The dimensions of analysis for moving materials from the ground into use and incentives for recycling and clean energy are key parts to his presentation on understanding the many factors that influence population growth, urbanization, and industrialization.

 Keith Slack, of OxFam America, challenges the conventional understanding of mining opportunities across the world by expanding knowledge on the way that oil, gas, and mining projects are designed to respect the rights of all people and contribute to the reduction of long-term poverty.

 Kevin Hall, of McClatchy DC, and Will Fitzgibbon, of the International Consortium of Investigative Journalists, explore the bounds of the Panama Papers in looking at extractive industries involved in one of the largest data leaks in modern history.
 Connecting the lines from mineral end users and their respective applications to the countries that act as tax havens for corporations, this seminar will raise more questions than it answers.